PetyaKatsarova/codam_42_cohort_24/pr_12_philosophers_rank3/philo/testing.md

 5. ===============
 ./philo 4 310 200 100
-One philosopher should die. -- WORKS -- :)
+One philosopher should die. -- WORKS -- :), after refactor: not :()

 6. =================
 Test with 2 philosophers and check the different times: a death delayed by more than 10 ms is